 The Ajax Dilemma: Justice, Fairness, and Rewards

 On October 4, in a lecture based on his new book The Ajax Dilemma, Professor Paul Woodruff of UT Austin examined one of today's most pressing moral issues: how to distribute rewards and public recognition without damaging the social fabric.
 Dr. Woodruff's visit was part of the BB&T Speaker Series in Political Economy, Free Markets, and Free Societies.
 Read more.

 The Clash of Economic Ideas interweaves the economic history of the last hundred years with the history of economic doctrines to understand how contrasting economic ideas have originated and developed over time to take their present forms.
 On February 25, Professor Lawrence White of George Mason University traced the connections running from historical events to debates among economists, and from the ideas of academic writers to major experiments in economic policy.
 Read more.

 Five Myths About America's Future Economic Decline

-As we complete our fourth year of high unemployment & below average production, many people think our future is very clouded.
-On September 13th, Georgetown University professor Dr. Stephen Rose argued that our economic strengths are many and that our future is bright.
+As we complete our fourth year of high unemployment & below-average production, many people think our future is very clouded.
+On Sept.
+13, Georgetown University professor Dr. Stephen Rose argued that our economic strengths are many and that our future is bright.
 View Dr. Rose's presentation "Five Myths About America’s Future Economic Decline".